docb/dbRackModules/README.md

 - CPU friendly polyphonic modules for offset and scale cv values.
 - OFS has additionally a clock input for sample hold and a Qnt input for quantizing and a Trg output firing when the value has changed.
 If connected, the module sorts the provided channels of the Qnt input by value and uses the first octave for quantizing.
+It is quantized always in equal mode, i.e. if the Qnt input provides N values in an octave the octave is splitted equally 1/N Volt in order to select the matching quantized value.
   Use e.g. GenScale or Chords for the Qnt input.

 ### EVA
 An ADSR with built in VCA.
 Designed for using with FM Operators.